hectordolo/laravel-example-login/readme.md

 ---

-Now we edit this block of code in the User.php located at:
+Now we will add "username" in the User.php located at:

 ```
 app>User.php